mardiros/blacksmith/README.rst

 that abstraction, and does not handle bindings to object, and can be compared to a raw connection because it is just a transport.

-This is the problem aioli is solving, having a nice abstraction of a service.
+This is the problem blacksmith is solving, having a nice abstraction of a service.

 .. note::

-   | Aioli is not an HTTP Client or a model validator.
+   | Blacksmith is not an HTTP Client or a model validator.
-   | Aioli use `httpx`_ to perform http query, and use `Pydantic`_ to validate models.
+   | Blacksmith use `httpx`_ to perform http query, and use `Pydantic`_ to validate models.

 .. _`requests`: https://docs.python-requests.org/
 .. _`httpx`: https://www.python-httpx.org/